Summary

 Oizom’s Polludrone is a smart device that helps measure air pollution accurately.
 It tracks harmful particles, including PM₂.₅ and PM₁₀, as well as gases such as NO₂, SO₂, and CO, all in real-time, alongside weather conditions.

-Simply put, Polludrone helps people understand what’s in the air, and what to do about it.
+Simply put, Polludrone helps people understand what’s in the air and what to do about it.

 Conclusion

-Accurate and real-time data is the foundation for solving this problem.
-Tools like Oizom’s Polludrone are helping governments, industries, and researchers make smarter decisions by providing reliable readings of PM, gases, and weather.
+To solve these problems, tools like Oizom’s Polludrone are helping governments, industries, and researchers make smarter decisions by providing reliable readings of PM, gases, and weather.
 This kind of data is essential for creating effective air quality policies, identifying pollution hotspots, and taking quick action when levels rise.
+The goal isn’t just to measure air pollution, it’s to prevent it through early warnings and data-driven planning.

 FAQs